A delicious tiramisu cheesecake that is a perfect combination of two classic desserts in one low carb and gluten free treat.

 - 1/4 cup rum optional

-Beat the eggs and erythritol in a bowl until blended and light in colour.
+- Beat the eggs and erythritol in a medium bowl until blended and light in colour.

-Add the remaining ingredients and whisk until the mixture is smooth and is an even chocolate colour.
+- Add the remaining ingredients (except for the rum) and whisk until the mixture is smooth and is an even chocolate colour.

-Remove from the oven and sprinkle the rum over the sponge.
+- Remove from the oven and sprinkle the rum over the sponge.
+(Optional)

-In a bowl, beat the cream cheese and mascarpone together until the mixture is smooth.
+- In a large bowl, beat the cream cheese and mascarpone together until the mixture is smooth.

-Add the erythritol, coffee and rum and mix until smooth
+- Add the erythritol, coffee and rum (if using rum) and mix until smooth